 Clear Odors and Make Your Home Smell Nice

-There are numerous things that can make your home smell—pets, food, mildew, and the sink.
-But it is almost impossible for you to notice the odors in your home because your body becomes immune to them.
+There are numerous things that can make your home smell, such as pets, food, mildew, and the sink.
+But it is almost impossible for you to notice the odors in your home, because your body becomes immune to them.
 Request a neighbor or a friend to smell your home.
 If they notice a bad odor, find the source, and get rid of it.

 Make your home smell heavenly during showings by burning cinnamon sticks, baking cookies, or brewing coffee.
 Remove sink odors by grinding a lemon in the garbage disposal.
 Do not use sprays to make your home smell better; it won’t.